eshamir3/Recipe_analzying-/README.md

 **Alternate Hypothesis**:  The mean number of ingredients is different when Description is missing versus not missing.

+## INSERT PLOT OF MEANS AND WHERE OUR MEAN IS

 We conducted a permutation test, performing 1,000 simulations to generate an empirical distribution of the test statistic under the null hypothesis.
 This approach allowed us to assess the likelihood of observing the calculated test statistic, or one more extreme, under the assumption that the null hypothesis is true.

 Our analysis yielded a p-value of 0.005, which falls below our chosen significance level of 0.05.
 This indicates strong evidence against the null hypothesis and leads us to reject it with confidence.
 Based on these findings, we conclude that there is a statistically significant difference in the mean number of ingredients between instances where the Description is missing and where it is not.
 This result suggests that the presence or absence of a Description is associated with variations in the mean number of ingredients.

 ## Missingness Dependency of Description on Length of Review
 Next, we aimed to find a column on of with missingness of Description was not dependent on.
 We chose to analyze the relationship between missingness of the description column and Length of review.